swcarpentry/DEPRECATED-boot-camps/1-Shell/shell.rst

 error is printed.
 The shell ONLY checks in the places listed in the ``PATH`` environment variable.

-Navigate to the ``shell`` directory and list the contents.
+Navigate to the ``1-Shell`` directory and list the contents.
 You will notice that there is a program (executable file) called ``hello`` in this directory.
 Now, try to run the program by entering: